 ETH 131 Introduction to Ethics Three Credit Hours This course explores the basic sources and methodologies of selected systems of ethical reasoning from a global perspective and applies them to contemporary problems in individuals and social ethics.
 This course is cross-listed as PHI 234.
-There are no Prerequisites: for this course
+There are no

-ETH 231 History of West Social & Polit II 3 credit hours
+ETH 231 History of West Social & Polit II 3.00 credit hours

 ETH 231 History of Western Social and Political Ethics II Three credit hours This course will introduce students to major ethical developments in Western social and political thought from the Pre-Socratics through the Protestant Reformation, including key ideas such as the nature of sovereignty and the source of legitimate authority, the nature of justice, the form of the state, the nature of property, and the nature and rights of citizenship.
 Although both ETH 231 and 232 are required for the Ethics minor, they do not need to be taken in sequence.
-Prerequisites: ETH 131 or permission of instructor